gwenwindflower/copier-dbt/README.md

 [^1]: I've only selected the most secure and simple authentication method for each warehouse for the time being.
 You can manually configure more complex and specific authentication methods like password-based authentication, SSO, JSON keys, etc. in the `~/.dbt/profiles.yml` file after the setup process is complete.
 Wherever possible though, I've opted for _simplicity_ and _security_ — for example the configuration for BigQuery requires that you have installed the `gcloud` CLI and authenticated using OAuth through that.
 The Redshift authentication method is also the most secure and simple method available, using IAM roles and the `awscli`'s `~/.aws/config` credentials to authenticate.
 I highly recommend sticking with these methods and using these tools if it's an option.

+[^2]: I work for dbt Labs, I'm very biased! 🤷🏻‍♀️ Also I wrote the **How we structure our dbt projects** guide, so also, y'know, maybe a bit biased there too 😹.